-Home / How super works / Contributing to super / Super recontribution strategy: How it works
+Home / Super booster / Super contributions / Super recontribution strategy: How it works (including calculator)

 If you have heard a super recontribution strategy may be worth considering but wondered what it was, the name says it all – you withdraw some of the savings from your super account and then recontribute them back into the super system.